husseinhareb/hw-monitor/README.md

-# HW Monitor
+# hw-monitor

-HW Monitor is a Linux desktop application designed to monitor various aspects of your computer's hardware.
+hw-monitor is a Linux desktop application designed to monitor various aspects of your computer's hardware.
 Built using the Tauri framework, it features a Rust backend and a TypeScript frontend utilizing the React library.

 ## Description